 Since acquiring the app, Facebook mentioned that it won’t monetize on WhatsApp and will keep the app ad-free (users pay $0.99 after one year of trial).
 And it makes sense to keep the app free since that’s the best way for it to compete against the likes of Skype, Viber, and others.

 In the middle of this fall, CEO Jan Koum confirmed that the voice calling feature was in the works, but he said it will be released sometime in the beginning of 2015, citing several technical issues.
 But according to this new intel, it seems that they have managed to overcome a good deal of them.

 Update: If you’ve updated to the latest Whatsapp version (on Android at least), you will find a new folder called WhatsApp Calls.
 Of course, the folder is empty as of now, but what else can this mean?
 [H/T: @Aashray_Anand]

 Update 2: Bummer!
 Apparently, this particular folder has been around for a while now, so it’s nothing new.
-Rest of the details still hold true though.
+The rest of the details still hold true, though.